 Join us on October 14 for a Conversation with selected artists from SAQA Global Exhibition Ebb & Flow.
 We'll be hearing from Meredith R Grimsley, Carol Anne Grotrian, Marisa Márquez, and Lynne Seaman about their work, process, and inspiration.

 Meredith Re’ Grimsley received her MFA in 2002, and her BFA in 1999, in Fabric Design from the University of Georgia in Athens, GA.
 Her work, including wearable art, installation, performance, two-dimensional and three-dimensional forms, has been shown in numerous national and international venues in solo and group exhibitions.
-She is Professor of Fabric Design at Bloomsburg University of Pennsylvania
+She is Professor of Fabric Design at Bloomsburg University of Pennsylvania.

 Carol Anne Grotrian began quilting in the early 1980s, and soon discovered shibori, Japan’s ancient tradition of tie-dye.
-Shibori helped her find my voice in landscape quilts.
+Shibori helped her find her voice in landscape quilts.
 Carol Anne dyes the fabric for her quilts, using fiber-reactive dyes and indigo.
 In recent years, she has added the slow stitch techniques of raw edge appliqué and Japanese boro to her love of hand quilting.

 |Marisa Márquez is a teacher and textile artist.
 Although her background is in linguistics her true vocation is textile art.
 After trying different ways of expressing her creativity she found her way through patchwork techniques and has been developing and studying since the year 2000.
 Marisa has participated in the Spanish Magazine “Patchwork Secrets”, with her works and writes in the Bernina International blog.|